MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Experiments

 \subsection{Experimental methodology}

 We examined the generalization capability of the networks by testing their performance with varying acquisition conditions and anatomical distributions.
-Specifically, we evaluated reconstruction performance for: 1) undersampling patterns (equispaced for training and random for test) different from those used during training, but a similar acceleration factor (R=4), 2) different acceleration factor (R=4 for training and R=8 for test), and; 3) different anatomical distribution (knee for training and brain for test).

-We used standard evaluation metrics, including the average normalized mean square error (NMSE), Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) to assess the different models performance.
-To specifically determine the clinical relevance of our approach, we calculated performance metrics separately for the entire images and for clinically relevant regions that include pathologies.
+Specifically, we evaluated reconstruction performance for: \begin{enumerate} \item undersampling patterns different from those used during training; equispaced mask for training and random or radial masks for inference. \item different acceleration factors; R=4 for training and R=8 for inference. \item different anatomical distribution; knee for training and brain for inference. \end{enumerate} To specifically determine the clinical relevance of our approach, we calculated performance metrics separately for the entire images and for clinically relevant regions that include pathologies.
 We used the clinical regions annotations from the fastMRI+ dataset~\cite{zhao2021fastmri+}.

+The evaluation was performed using standard evaluation metrics, including Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity (SSIM) to assess the different models' performances.
 We determined statistically significant differences between our approach and a baseline model trained with undersampling mask data augmentation with a paired Student's t-test.

-\subsection{Results}
+Finally, we qualitatively assessed the robustness against anatomical distribution shift of our MA-RECON in comparison to the state-of-the-art E2E VarNet reconstruction model~\cite{e2evarnet}.
+For that purpose, we used a pretrained E2E VarNet model trained on the knee dataset for inference on the brain dataset~\cite{fastmri}.

+\section{Results}